 68% of adults are not getting the RDA of this mineral.

-When there is not enough magnesium or calcium in the body to go around, it will be shifted from the bones to places in the body deemed more important.
-I’m 100% certain that I do not want my body pulling magnesium or calcium from my bones to support other bodily functions.
+When there is not enough magnesium or calcium in the body to go around, it will be shifted from the bones to places the body in its wisdom, deems more important.
+I’m 100% certain that I do not want my body to be forced to choose to pull magnesium or calcium from my bones to support other bodily functions.
 It doesn’t take an expert to appreciate that this situation, over time, will produce a dire structural problem in the human frame.
 There is a large body of clinical and experimental data supporting the notion that magnesium supplementation works as a preventative measure against osteoporosis.

 TOO MUCH CALCIUM RELATIVE TO MAGNESIUM CAN BE HARMFUL